The New York City Inline Skating Guide

 Dead Road

-Known officially as Center Drive, and sometime called Skaters' Road, this is an inactive road running alongside the eastern edge of the Sheep Meadow, from the carousel to Olmsted Way.
-Many years ago it was blocked off from auto traffic and it now hosts some volleyball courts and a large skating area.
-Paths lead from the middle of the road west along the north edge of the Sheep Meadow to the slalom area on the loop and east to the Bandshell.
+Known officially as Center Drive, and sometimes called Skaters' Road, the "Dead Road" is an inactive road running alongside the eastern edge of the Sheep Meadow, from the carousel up to the 72nd St. transverse.
+Many years ago it was blocked off from auto traffic and it now hosts some volleyball courts and a large open area.
+Paths lead from the middle of the road east to the nearby Bandshell, and west along the north edge of the Sheep Meadow to Speedskaters' Curb on the west loop.

-Besides the dance skaters, there are usually other skate activities happening on Skater's Road.
-There is fairly regular pick-up rollerhockey activity late weekend mornings and weekdays after school/work (see also the rollerhockey page).
+Besides the dance skaters, there are usually other skate activities happening on Skaters' Road.
+There can be pick-up rollerhockey activity weekend mornings and weekdays after school/work (see also the rollerhockey page).
 If not you might still encounter a couple players practicing.
 Additionally, small inline classes may be found on weekend mornings during the skating season, and private lessons may happen at any daylight hour throughout the week.